McBlueFrog/3d-printed-uv-pcb-mask/README.md

 ## Exposure & Etching

-- Place printed mask directly on copper board.
+- Place printed mask directly on copper board (with photosensitve layer already applied).
 - Weigh down with a clear acrylic sheet or glass piece for tight contact.
 - Typical UV exposure: **1–5 minutes** depending on light strength.
 - Etch normally.
 Resulting traces should be clean and well-defined.